-Opened in August 2020, Kahlert Village is the newest residential community on campus and is home to approximately 990 first-year students.
-The building is made up of four themed communities to help students deepen their engagement on campus.
-The building features double and single rooms in cluster and suite-style configurations.
+Opened in August 2020, Kahlert Village is the newest residential community on campus and is home to approximately 1,200 first-year students.
+The building is made up of seven themed communities to help students deepen their engagement on campus.
+The building features single, double, and triple bedrooms in cluster and suite-style configurations.
 Kahlert Village is centrally located on campus, includes a full-service dining facility, and a variety of classroom and study space available for students.
 A meal plan is required in this living area.More Details

 Downtown Commons 2